Providing a targeted, safe and efficient solution.

 Several studies have shown that movement can act as medicine for painful joints.
 With joints like the knee, which are relatively simple structures, movements are simple and loading is easy to apply in a controlled manner, but special devices are required to isolate the target area to provide total control in the movement and loading.

 All movements should start with limited range and low loading, within the pain tolerance.
 Time is essential since physiological changes are slow.
 Ideal treatment should run for three months with an ongoing program afterwards.

 Osteoarthitis is the most common cause of chronic disability among the aging population.
-The effectiveness of an exercise in knee and hip osteoarthritis is attributed to its ability to reverse muscle sensomotoric dysfunction (weakness, fatigue, poor control), prevent abnormal movement and restore normal biomechanics, affecting better gait, relieving pain and improving function.
+The effectiveness of an exercise in knee and hip osteoarthritis is attributed to its ability to reverse muscle sensomotoric dysfunction (weakness, fatigue, poor control) preventing abnormal movement and restore normal biomechanics, effecting better gait, relieving pain and improving function.

 The medial collateral ligament is one of the most commonly injured ligaments of the knee.
 The treatment of medial-sided knee injuries has evolved from surgical treatments to mostly non-operative management with an appropriate functional rehabilitation program.
 Active range of motion is initiated early to prevent stiffness with concomitant strengthening exercises.

 Patellar instability describes patellar dislocation, patellar subluxation, and general symptomatic patellar instability.
 It accounts for 11% of the musculoskeletal symptoms and there is a higher incidence in females.
 Patellar instability can often be treated successfully without an operation.
 Ideal rehabilitation requires the avoidance of pain during exercise.